17tanya/Leetcode-Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This repository contains solutions to coding problems based on Data Structres and Algorithms.
+This repository contains solutions to coding problems based on Data Structures and Algorithms.

 ## Sliding Window Problems
   - [Leetcode 438.
 Find All Anagrams In a String](Find_All_Anagarms_In_A_String.java)